Hackers News Hackers News

 Rapid Response and Remediation

-The JDownloader team responded quickly after confirming the compromise on May 7.
-The website was taken offline to prevent further downloads, and a full investigation was launched.
+The JDownloader team initiated a swift response upon confirming the compromise on May 7.
+The website was immediately taken offline to prevent further downloads of malicious installers, and a comprehensive investigation was launched.

-The website was safely brought back online between May 8 and May 9, with developers assuring users that all download links were secure, as reported by Malwarebytes.
+The website was securely brought back online between May 8 and May 9, with developers assuring users that all download links were now secure, as reported by Malwarebytes.

-Importantly, users who updated JDownloader through the application’s internal updater were not affected, as the attack only impacted downloads from the website.
+It is important to note that users who updated JDownloader through the application’s internal updater were not impacted, as the attack exclusively targeted direct downloads from the official website.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.